aws-samples/end-to-end-object-detection-detectron2-sagemaker/README.md

 ## Bring Your Own `model.pth` Workflow to Deploy
 1. Have your `model.pth` and `config.yaml` available locally
-2. create a `code` directory and copy and paste all files in from the `source` directory.
+2. Create a `code` directory and copy and paste all files in from the `source` directory.
 Your directory should now look like this:
 ```
 .
 ├── code